dankamongmen/scblockchain/README.md

 * `help`: summarize available commands.
 * `quit`: exit catena.
+* `summary`: summarize the chain in a human-readable format.
 * `show`: print the chain in a human-readable format.
 * `tstore`: print the trust store (known keys) in a human-readable format.
 * `inspect`: print detailed information about a range of the chain.